-While there is a maximum amount of $50,000 annually that applies to non-joint studies and reports, there is no specific maximum amount of funding for the joint studies and reports.
-The maximum funding to be provided to a First Nation for joint studies and reports will be determined based on reasonably supported estimated costs associated with the terms of reference for the fiscal year identified in the approved annual workplan and the total loan funding budget available.
+There is no specific maximum amount of funding for the joint studies and reports.
+The maximum funding to be provided to a First Nation for joint studies and reports will be determined based on reasonably supported estimated costs to complete work associated with the terms of reference within the fiscal year identified in the approved annual work plan, and the total loan funding budget available.

 5.4 Ratification costs

-In cases where the claim must be ratified other than by a band council resolution, an amount not exceeding $37,500 or $25 per voting member, whichever is higher, may be included in loan funding to cover the reasonable cost of ratification-related activities (such as hall rental, ratification officer honorarium and mail-outs).
+In cases where the claim must be ratified other than by Band Council Resolution, a one-time amount not exceeding $37,500 or $25 per voting member, whichever is higher, may be included in loan funding to cover the reasonable cost of ratification-related activities (for example, hall rental, ratification officer honorarium and mail-outs).
 The amount will be lower if the vote is conducted by Canada.

 5.5 Loan funding maximum summary table

 |Amount of up to (subject to loan funding budget available)

 (First Nations costs, legal costs, professional costs and other costs)

 (including maximum of $100,000 for legal costs)